apache/cloudstack-documentation/source/releasenotes/about.rst

 * KVM: Use 'ip route show default 0.0.0.0/0' to find the default gateway
 * KVM: Add KVM Guest OS mapping for Windows Server 2019
 * KVM: Enable DPDK support on KVM
+* KVM: Allow KVM VM live migration with ROOT volume on file storage type
 * Prevent corner case for infinite PrepareForMaintenance
-* Enhance bypass vlan overlap checkAllow KVM VM live migration with ROOT volume on file storage type
+* Enhance bypass vlan overlap check
+* Improved support for Java 8 for building artifacts/modules, packaging, and in
 * Destroy VM also removes volumes
 * Users are able to change/edit the protocol of an ACL rule
 * allows to remove local primary storage